owenchilongo/code-refactor-challenge_1/README.md

 # Code Refactor Challenge
 ## Purpose
 To ensure that the UI is accessibile to people with disabilities.
-Embeded in this UI is assistive technologies which include html element attributes such as sections and attributes respectively.
+Embeded in this UI are assistive technologies.

 ## Built With
 * HTML